How do I Enable Cookies and Disable Cookies?

 In Edge, click the three dots/lines button in the top right corner, then select 'settings' and 'view advanced settings'.
 In the Cookies section you can choose whether to allow or block cookies from various sources.

-Click the 'parallel bars' menu button, choose the 'Settings' option, then scroll down and click the 'Advanced' link.
-Alternatively for older versions of Chrome choose 'Options' on the 'Customize and control' menu, then open the 'Under the Bonnet' tab.
-In the 'Privacy and security' section, click on the 'Site settings...' option and then choose 'Cookies and site data'.
+Click the 'three dots/parallel bars' menu button and choose the 'Settings' option.
+Scroll down to the 'Privacy and security' section, then click on 'Cookies and other site data'.
 Set the required cookie behaviour - add URLs to the 'Block', Clear on Exit' and 'Allow' sections to configure cookie behavior for specific websites.

 Firefox 7.0 and newer

 Use the 'Tools->Options' menu item (may be under the Firefox button or 'parallel lines' menu button), then choose the 'Privacy' tab.
 Set the 'Firefox will:' option to 'Use custom settings for history'.
 Now you can choose whether cookies are enabled for websites you visit and third party websites, and if so how long they will persist.
 You can also use the 'Exceptions' button to override the settings for particular websites.

 Use the 'Tools->Options' menu item, then choose the 'Privacy' tab.
 Here you can choose whether cookies are enabled, and if so how long they will persist.
 You can also use the 'Exceptions' button to override the settings for particular websites.

 Choose 'Preferences...' on the 'Settings' or 'Edit' menu (Windows) or the Safari menu (MacOS), then open the 'Privacy' tab.
 Now set the required cookie behaviour.

 Apple iOS (iPhone, iPad)